 Q: Hi - I have a pair of wool fingerless gloves that are falling apart that I would like to replace.
 Do you know anyone who can knit me several pair of fingerless gloves if I provide the original ones?

 A: This is never an easy question to answer.
 Often times store-bought knits are too fine to be reproduced by hand at a cost that reflects the quantity and quality of the work involved.
 You might take the gloves to a local yarn shop and see if they have anyone who is willing to do the work locally.
 Another suggestion is to attend local craft shows, and speak with the knitting vendors there.
 You might even find a replacement pair of gloves on the spot.

 Q: I would like to get the Snow Falling on Cedars Bookmark pattern.
 Where can I get it?

-A: Snow Falling on Cedars is in our Premier issue of Knit Together.
+A: Snow Falling on Cedars appeared in the Premier issue of Knit Together.
 We still have copies of that issue available at $5.00 each.
-This pattern is also currently available in the 2005 Knitting Pattern a Day Calendar by Accord Publishing.
-For information on the calendars, contact Canadian Guild of Knitters.
+This pattern was also featured in the 2005 Knitting Pattern a Day Calendar by Accord Publishing.

 Q: Do you have a Guild Listing?